JooLund/customfront/README.md

 # Custom front page

-#### You will need OpenWeathermap and Google Cloud API-keys, the app will not run without them
+#### The application uses OpenWeatherMap API will not run locally without an API-key
 1. The default location for the api-keys is at /keys